 Competition: Neubau eines Wohnquartiers in München-Neuperlach

-Status: Two-phases design competition, 4th prize
+Status: Two-phases competition, 4th prize

 Location: München-Neuperlach, Germany

-Topos: New development area on a former company parking lot
+Site: New development area on a former company parking lot

-Typus: New residential quarter in Munich Neuperlach with 725 apartments
+Typology: New residential quarter in Munich Neuperlach with 725 apartments

-Area: 7,5 ha
+Area: 7.5 ha

 Year: 2019-2020

-Client: Landeshauptstadt München, RFR Development GmbH
+Organizer: Landeshauptstadt München, RFR Development GmbH

 Collaboration: MWA l Max Wetzig Architekt / vn-a I visual network art architecture, Berlin with Gruppe Dezentral, München